Eresus: Description

-They resemble both jumping spiders and the spiders in the Palpimanidae, as their bodies look similar, and are as well rather velvety.
-Males of this genus have a red abdomen, with black spotting, usually taking the form of 4 black spots.
-While the rest of the body is usually black, with some reddish areas or white areas.
-Females of this genus are duly colored usually being a grey, brown or black color.
-Majority have a range of full body length to reach 8.5 to 20mm, as well as a distinct prosomal length of 3.6 to 6.1 mm.
-Some species having some yellow coloration, thought they are still significantly duller then the males.
+They resemble both jumping spiders and the spiders in the Palpimanidae, as their body shapes are similar and their body is velvety.
+Males of this genus have a red abdomen with black spotting, usually sporting 4 black spots.
+The rest of the body is usually black, with some reddish or white areas.
+Females of this genus usually have dull colors, in grey, brown or black tones.
+For most individuals, the full body length reaches 8.5 to 20mm, with a distinct prosomal length of 3.6 to 6.1 mm.
+In some species, the females have some yellow coloration, though they are still significantly duller than the males.

 Identification

 Males of this genus can usually be distinguished by their unique abdominal pattern.
 Which in the lateral areas has two pairs of black patches which is surrounded by some reddish coloration.
 Sometimes they also have an extra pair.
 Females are harder to distinguish, with a species specific dedicated identification section being needed.